-There has been increasing interest from stakeholders as to how climate change will impact companies.
-The Company has determined that the impact of climate change could affect the Company's investments and their valuations and potentially shareholder returns.
-This is explained on page 31 in the principal and emerging risks section, which forms part of the "Other information," rather than the audited financial statements.
-Our procedures on these disclosures therefore consisted solely of considering whether they are materially inconsistent with the financial statements or our knowledge obtained in the course of the audit or otherwise appear to be materially misstated.
+Stakeholders are increasingly interested in how climate change will impact the Company.
+The Company has determined that the most significant future impacts from climate change on its operations will be from how climate change could affect the Company's investments and overall investment process.
+This is explained on page 31 in the principal risks and uncertainties.
+This disclosure forms part of the "Other information," rather than the audited financial statements.
+Our procedures on these unaudited disclosures therefore consisted solely of considering whether they are materially inconsistent with the financial statements or our knowledge obtained in the course of the audit or otherwise appear to be materially misstated, in line with our responsibilities on "Other information".
+Our audit effort in considering climate change was focused on the adequacy of the Company's disclosures in the financial statements as set out in Note 1a and conclusion that there was no further impact of climate change to be taken into account as the investments are valued based on market pricing as required by United Kingdom Generally Accepted Accounting Practice.
+We also challenged the Directors' considerations of climate change in their assessment of viability and associated disclosures.